WM1D7/New_York_Uber_Data_Analysis/README.md

 **8. Hourly and Weekly Patterns:**

-Further refine the dataset to include hourly and weekday information.
+Further, refine the dataset to include hourly and weekday information.
 Perform pair-wise analysis to explore relationships between hour, weekday, and pickup counts.
 Visualize the patterns to gain a deeper understanding of hourly and weekly trends.

-**Deliverables :**
+**Deliverables:**
 <img src="https://github.com/WM1D7/New_York_Uber_Data_Analysis/blob/main/Uber%20Images/rush%20on%20Hour%20and%20Weekday.png"  width="1000" height="700">

 **Conclusion:**
- Here we can easily Perform Pair wise Analysis and Examine  rush on Hour and Weekday by color gradient.
+ Here we can easily Perform Pair-wise Analysis and Examine  rush on Hour and Weekday by color gradient.